mr-devs/py_misinfo_exposure/README.md

 > Note: How long it will take is explicitly determined by Twitter's API rate limits.
 For more information, you can see Twitter's API [documentation](https://developer.twitter.com/en/docs/twitter-api/users/follows/api-reference/get-users-id-following) for the endpoint utilized by `py_misinfo_exposure`.
 >
-> **TLDR: You can retrieve _up to_ 15,000 friends every 15 minutes.** In reality, this number will likely be less because rate limits are based on the number of API calls made to Twitter and not the number of friends returned.
+> **TLDR: You can retrieve _up to_ 15,000 friends every 15 minutes.** In reality, the number of friends you can retrieve from Twitter will likely be less because rate limits are based on the _number of API calls_ made to Twitter and not the number of friends returned.

 **To print update for a long-running script, you can utilize the other `PyMisinfoExposure` arguments: `verbose` and `update_on`.**